NEW COHORT • STARTS JUNE 17

 What if I miss a week?

 Life with a baby is unpredictable — I get it.
-Sessions aren't recorded out of respect for the privacy of the group, but I'll send a brief recap with the week's tools and prompts so you can catch the thread.
+Sessions aren't recorded out of respect for the privacy of the group, but I'll send a brief recap with the week's tools so you can catch the thread.

 Six weeks from now, you'll be glad you came.